ovn-org/ovn-kubernetes/README.md

 /usr/share/openvswitch/scripts/ovn-ctl start_controller
 ```

+### (Optional) Please read docs/config.py if you want to override the default
+### values for the config options used in the init scripts.

 ### k8s master node initialization.

 Set the k8s API server address in the Open vSwitch database for the